Dmac9244/LSDJTune/README.md

 `perl LSDJTune.perl -b A5 440 --cents 0,100,200,300,400,500,600,700,800,900,1000,1100,1200 --names C,C#,D,D#,E,F,F#,G,G#,A,A#,B -r lsdj.gb -o lsdj_12TET.gb` generates an LSDJ rom in 12TET using the standard (LSDJ) note names.
 Should be identical to the source ROM.

 `perl LSDJTune.perl -b A5 440 --cents 0,240,480,720,960,1200 --names U,V,X,Y,Z -r lsdj.gb -o lsdj_5edo.gb` is an example from another site.
-Starting at 440 hz, the script will generate this pentatonic scale upward and downward, and overwrite the name bank so that the names match the newly generated frequencies.
+Using 440 Hz as a guide, the script will generate this pentatonic scale, and overwrite the name bank so that the names match the newly generated frequencies.

 An example of what "not" to do: